begoechavarren/sermadrid/README.md

 4. Visit the the ZenML server UI URL and follow the on-screen instructions to create an initial admin user account

 TODO: Add comment about being able to create or destroy infrastructure with TF through the Github action pipelines
+TODO: Add comment about retrieving the MLFlow URL & S3 & ZenML from outputs & interacting

 **App Infrastructure**